Tracey Taylor

 Faculty of Sciences, Engineering and Technology

+Tracey Taylor is a PhD candidate in Veterinary Science at the University of Adelaide, where her research investigates how training interventions can improve the quality of life for dogs with canine cognitive dysfunction and reduce caregiver burden.
 Canine cognitive dysfunction (CCD) is a neurodegenerative disease, likened to Alzheimer's, most commonly seen in dogs over the age of 10 years.
 CCD is difficult to diagnose and there is no cure, consequently research efforts are focused on maintaining a good quality of life for these dogs for as long as possible.
-My research focuses on non-pharmacological interventions for the treatment of CCD, and better understanding the experiences of the guardians of affected dogs.
+Tracey's research focuses on non-pharmacological interventions for the treatment of CCD, and better understanding the experiences of the guardians of affected dogs.
+With over 15 years of experience in animal behaviour and training, Tracey combines her practical expertise with academic inquiry to enhance animal welfare and education.

 -